 Years passed.
 My daughter chose to go to China in a medical discovery program upon graduation from college.
 Her excitement upon return was infectious.
 She went on to study Traditional Chinese Medicine learning skills from a two thousand year old tradition.
 My interest in things Chinese was reborn.

 An adventure was waiting- collecting stories, visiting with Chinese folklorists and scholars, storytellers and school children - on a special trip to China!
-And now - a book recollecting the adventure and sharing the stories."
+And now - a book and CD recollecting the adventure and sharing the stories."